theoludwig/theoludwig/posts/git-ultimate-guide.md

 title: '🗓️ Git version control: Ultimate Guide'
 description: 'What is `git`, what are the most used commands, best practices, and tips and tricks.
 The Ultimate guide to master `git` in your daily workflow.'
 isPublished: true
-publishedOn: '2022-09-04T14:33:07.465Z'
+publishedOn: '2022-10-27T14:33:07.465Z'
 ---

 Hello! 👋

 Welcome to the Ultimate Guide to master `git` in your daily workflow, we will see what are the most used commands, what are the best practices, and tips and tricks.

+This guide is a summary of the most important things to know when working with `git`, and in general, will link to the official documentation of `git` or other resources for more details (you can use it as a `git` cheatsheet).

 **Note:** Sources used to write this blog post are available at the [end of this post](#sources).

 ## Introduction

-**Git** is a free and open source distributed **version control system** for keeping track of changes across a set of files.
+**Git** is a free and open-source distributed **version control system** for keeping track of changes across a set of files.

-Git was originally authored by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005 for development of the [Linux kernel](https://kernel.org/).
+Git was originally authored by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005 for the development of the [Linux kernel](https://kernel.org/).

 Git allows: